-The UCT Legacy Society was established in by former Vice-Chancellor Emeritus Professor Stuart Saunders, who was the society's first President.
-Professor Saunders is a Specialist Physician who has made an outstanding contribution to medical research and higher education in South Africa.
+The UCT Legacy Society was established by former Vice-Chancellor Emeritus Professor Stuart Saunders, who was the society’s first President.
+Professor Saunders was a specialist physician who made an outstanding contribution to medical research and higher education in South Africa.
 He was awarded the Order of the Baobab in Silver by President Thabo Mbeki in 2002 for medical research and outstanding contribution to university education.

-At the end of 2010 Emeritus Professor Francis Wilson, took over the reigns.
-Prof Wilson is a highly acclaimed author and taught at the UCT School of Economics for 40 years.
+At the end of 2010 Emeritus Professor Francis Wilson, took over the reins.
+Prof Wilson was a highly acclaimed author and taught at the UCT School of Economics for 40 years.
 He founded the South African Labour & Development Research Unit and directed the Second Carnegie Inquiry into Poverty and Development.
 His term as president of the Legacy Society came to an end in 2017.

 Registrar Emeritus Hugh Amoore

 A bequest is a specific provision in your will, directing some of the assets in your estate to the university.
 Bequests are also known as ‘planned’ or ‘deferred’ gifts.
 The advantage of this type of giving is that you still have the use of your assets during your lifetime, with the satisfaction of knowing that a part of your estate will support UCT’s tradition of academic excellence into the future.